Gardeners World showed Frances Tophill at a customer's pond to do Autumn Maintenance on a congested pond.

 Frances cleared out the whole water area which was too full of plants.

 - The Iris pseudacorus did not go back into the pond at the end of the clean as it was too tall and would always grow too fast.
 It is a strong growing British Native plant.
 An alternative would have been to replace it with a smaller growing Iris versicolor variety.
 These are shorter growing and not so vigorous.
 They would still have a beneficial flower in May for pollinators and leaf growth for dragon and damselflies to climb up to emerge as adults.

-- The Caltha palustris (Marsh Marigold) was broken into smaller clumps and one was repotted to go back into the pond.
+- She divided the Caltha palustris (Marsh Marigold) into smaller clumps and repotted one section and replaced it in the pond.
 (See our step by step method in our Tips and Advice pages).
 Pot up the remaining pieces of Caltha palustris and waterlily to give away to friends.

-- The waterlily was cut into smaller pieces of rhizome, each with a shoot and some roots.
+- Frances cut the rhizome of the waterlily into smaller pieces.
+Each piece had a shoot and some roots.
 (See our step by step method to remind yourself of the stages).
 Place one of the repotted pieces back into the deepest part of the pond.